Luke 4

 This temptation is the temptation of the satisfaction of the flesh (see Comments Matthew 4:3).

 Q: What is the difference between saying “this stone” in Luke versus “these stones” in Matthew?
-A: There is no difference.
-These words are only the way the translations have put them down, but the meaning is the same.
+A: There is no difference; this is only the way the translations have put it down, but the meaning is the same.

 Q: What is the difference between saying “this stone” in Luke versus “these stones” in Matthew?
-A: There is no difference.
-These words are only the way the translations have put them down, but the meaning is the same.
+A: There is no difference; this is only the way the translations have put it down, but the meaning is the same.

 And Jesus answered to him, It is written, Man shall not live on bread alone.
 But by every word of God.